Baroque Performance Institute

 DAILY MASTERCLASSES for all instruments constitute the main component of each morning's schedule.
 Repertoire is wide-ranging.

 BEGINNING VIOLA DA GAMBA Mary Anne Ballard's time-tested method guaranteed to have beginners playing at simple consort level in two weeks, is open to all interested!
 Instruments are available.

 "LUNCH WITH LUCAS" brownbag discussions, led by lutenist Lucas Harris, will address and hone many of the musiciship skills needed for successful ensemble participation.

 KEYBOARD CONTINUO CLASSES will help players of all ages improve their figured bass realization skills.

 DAILY BAROQUE DANCE CLASSES help "get the kinks out" and stimulate deep-body understanding of the rhythms that underpin so much baroque music.

-SCHOLARSHIPS FOR HIGH SCHOOL STUDENTS - please see application for more information.
+SCHOLARSHIPS FOR HIGH SCHOOL STUDENTS - Half-tuition scholarships available to qualified high school students.
+Please see application for more information.